Can A Tire Be Patched Multiple Times? Other FAQ about Tire Patches

 Flat tire

-One of the first signs you see that definitely tells you that you need a tire repair is a flat tire.
+One of the most unmistakable signs that you require a tire repair is a flat tire.
+In the absence of run-flat tires, continuing to drive becomes impossible.

 Low Tire Tread